rosshalpin/flash-project/README.md

 # flash-project
 Online Written Report for CS270
 ### Instructions
 To play game, download zip.
 Extract it.
-Go into flash-project-master folder and click main.html.
+Go into flash-project-master folder and click main.swf or main.html if that doesnt work.
 Controls: Up, Left, Right & Enter key for restart.
 ### The Task
 To complete a flash tutorial and adapt it originally for my own use.